Can you land a freelance magazine assignment without any clips?

 A few days later, I heard back from Scott.
 My query seemed to come at the perfect time.
 And I scored my first paid assignment for a major magazine.
 Kind of crazy.

 Here’s what I learned.
 You don’t need a pile of clips or years of experience to land your first magazine assignment.
 You just need to get started.

 Work through the process to identify a market, study the magazine, research a topic for a story idea, and write a query letter.
 That’s what pro writers do, and it’s not really any different if you’re just beginning.

 The sooner you start, the sooner you’ll be signing your first contract.

 Need help landing your first magazine assignment?
-Let’s discuss on Facebook.
+Let’s discuss in the comments below.

 Douglas Fitzpatrick is a freelance writer based in Dallas, Texas.